zetavg/chromium-website/site/chromium-os/developer-library/guides/containers/containers-and-vms/index.md

 It is certainly true that [VM]s add overhead when compared to running in only a container or directly in the system.
-However, in our tests, the overhead is negligble to the user experience, and well worth the strong gains in system security.
+However, in our tests, the overhead is negligible to the user experience, and well worth the strong gains in system security.

 For more details, see the [Security] section in this doc.